 You can create as many branches as you want around the central idea until you start to see a pattern.
 What sub-idea makes the most sense when it comes to carrying through on your plan?

 If you are working with a group, consider creating a mind map on a larger campus.
-A white board or black board works well for this purpose, but you could also use a large sheet of paper.
+A white board or black board works well for this purpose, but you could also use a large sheet of paper or an online mind mapping tool.
 Let everyone contribute to the sub-ideas and let team members contribute their thoughts on each potential avenue.

 Superheroes are extremely popular these days.
 From Superman and Batman to Spiderman and Wonder Woman, most people have a favorite superhero.